-There’s nothing more maddening than being rudely awakened in the early hours of the morning by the thunderous squawking of a Hadeda: The feathered Vuvuzela (remember the plastic fart- trumpets during the FIFA World Cup in 2010?
-Yup, sounds exactly like a Hadeda)
+There’s nothing more maddening than being rudely awakened in the early hours of the morning by the thunderous squawking of a Hadeda Ibis: The feathered Vuvuzela (remember the plastic fart- trumpets during the FIFA World Cup in 2010?
+Yup, sounds precisely like a Hadeda)

-I’ve decided to take a moment to really look at one of them when it perched ever so nonchalantly on my porch and was surprised by the exquisiteness of it.
-The amazing colours of each feather, the soulful little eyes holding my gaze and the long beak, silent for a moment.
-These are actually remarkable birds.
-Naturally I had to draw one of them.
+I’ve decided to take a moment to look at one of them when it perched ever so nonchalantly on my porch and was surprised by the exquisiteness of it.
+The fantastic colours of each feather, the soulful little eyes were holding my gaze and the long beak, silent for a moment.
+These are remarkable birds.
+Naturally, I had to draw one of them.

 ”The more often we see things around us – even the beautiful and wonderful things –

 That is why we often take for granted the beauty of this world:

 the flowers, the trees, the birds, the clouds – even those we love.